 If you are going to school for graphic design, coding or have any multimedia courses on your schedule, you’ll want to go with a beefier and more powerful laptop.
 Something with at least 8GB of RAM and 265GB of storage.
 Likewise, if remote learning is on the syllabus, you’ll want to make sure you choose a college laptop that comes with a built-in camera and microphone for video conferences.

 The best laptops for college students will accomplish every task you need to accomplish (writing papers, browsing the Internet for research or wasting time online), but we’ve identified a number of computers that will do all of that especially well.
 Even better, these laptops should last throughout a typical four-year college career.
 And if you’re looking to surprise a college student, a laptop makes one of the best gifts for students you could give.

-2. Dell XPS 13 (2020)
+2. Dell XPS 13 Laptop (2020)

 At its most affordable configuration, the 2020 Dell XPS 13 provides a 10th generation Intel Core i5 processor and 256 GB of storage.
 It is incredibly thin being 0.58 inches tall and portable weighing only 2.65 pounds, which is great for those who are commuting to class.
 For those who are taking online classes, even though the new XPS 13 is slim, they didn’t skimp on webcam performance.
 It has a four-element design to reduce noise and keep everything in the frame looking sharp.
 It only has two Thunderbolt 3 ports and a microSD card reader, but if you don’t need a million ports, this laptop will certainly be your classroom workhorse.